jonlpersson/ed-latimore/site/_posts/2023-11-11-beyond-the-surface-area-of-luck-lady-luck-in-4-d.md

 Then you’ll have to add a third dimension to system.
 When you add the third dimension of “connections, then you start to cook with gas.&nbsp;

 ![](/assets/images/posts/4-2.png){: width="1080" height="1080"}

+Another way to think of this dimension is as “cold outreach.”
+Cold outreach is when you’ve got no relationship or connection with the prospect you’re offering your services to.
+These are connections that must be created and, in doing so, they add a new dimension to the surface area of luck, transforming it into the spatial volume of success.&nbsp;

+The more progress you’ve made along the dimensions of work and opportunity, the easier it will be to progress along the dimension of connections.
+Doing valuable work and taking advantage of the opportunities that brings you makes people far more receptive when you reach out to them.

+They can more easily verify that you’re someone worth working with by looking at your resume of work, asking around, or looking you up.&nbsp;

+Cold outreach - contacting people you don't know - works best when you're already on a hot streak of success.
+We can think of cold outreach as adding a new dimension to the "surface area of luck" - transforming it into a broader "volume of success."
+Making cold connections expands your network beyond existing relationships.

+But cold outreach is more effective once you've built momentum through great work and capitalizing on opportunities.
+When you contact strangers with a solid reputation and resume, they can readily verify you're worth collaborating with.
+They can see your accomplishments by looking at your portfolio or asking around.

+A track record of success gives cold outreach more power.
+Strangers are more open to forming new partnerships if your reputation already speaks for itself.
+Momentum in other areas smooths the way for expanding your network through cold contact.

+*“Half of these n$A\*\*s tellin’ lies, they just sound true.
+Shit, if you had it like that, I woulda found you.” —Young Jeezy, “This one’s for you”*